Andrews University campus entrance, photo credit Darren Heslop

 Founded in 1874, Andrews University is the flagship institution of higher education for the Seventh-day Adventist Church and offers more than 160 areas of study, including advanced degrees.
 Its main campus is in Berrien Springs, Michigan, but the University also provides instruction at colleges and universities in more than 25 countries around the world.

-Moriah McDonald, University Communication student writer
+Isabella Koh, University Communication student writer